 Jon has presented his research at ASSAP’s Seriously Possessed conference, hosted at London Goldsmiths’ University.
 He has also presented at the ASSAP Seriously Enchanted conference, and the Museum of Witchcraft’s Curses conference in 2017.

-At the moment Jon is adding the finishing touches to his book, tentatively titled Shakespeare’s Audiences and the Supernatural, looking at how 16th and 17th century citizens understood the supernatural, and supernatural events as they formed a part of the political and everyday landscape.
+Jon released his first full-length history title, Shakespeare’s Audiences and the Supernatural, this year — looking at how 16th and 17th century citizens understood the supernatural, and supernatural events as they formed a part of the political and everyday landscape.
+It’s available from Amazon (including Kindle) and direct from the publisher.

 On the fiction front Jon has a book out: A Dark Neon Dying, an Esoteric Hermetic Cyberpunk Noir thriller.
 You can read more about it at Other Side Books.